 By Thomas Vincz, Public Relations Manager

-For many people, the first impulse—after uttering a barrage of colorful words—is to make a beeline to the emergency room (ER).
+Your first impulse may be to rush to the emergency room (ER).
 But you pause to consider that during the pandemic, ERs could be filled with patients with COVID-19.
 It’s a good thing you’ve stopped to think because you might just save yourself some time and a lot of money if you go to an urgent care center (UCC) instead.

 Why Use Urgent Care Centers?

-The out-of-pocket costs for members are also cheaper.
-Those who get their insurance through their employers can have a co-pay as little as $5, and no more than $50, when they use a UCC in Horizon BCBSNJ’s network.
+Cost: Horizon Blue Cross Blue Shield of New Jersey (Horizon BCBSNJ) members who get their insurance through their employers can have a co-pay as little as $5, and no more than $50, when they use a UCC in Horizon BCBSNJ’s network.
 Out-of-pocket costs for members are also cheaper than going to an ER.

-Visiting an ER can be a lot more expensive than going to a UCC.
+Cost: Visiting an ER can be a lot more expensive than going to a UCC.
 According to the nonprofit Health Care Cost Institute, the average ER visit cost was $1,389 in 2017, up 176% over the last decade.
 Depending on your specific plan, you could be responsible for up to hundreds of dollars in out-of-pocket costs for an ER visit.

-Deciding on which facility to choose can also depend on when your accident or illness occurs (UCCs are open seven days a week but not 24 hours/around the clock like ERs) and the type and severity of your condition.
-Below is a quick guide on when to use an ER vs UCC:
+Deciding where to go for care can also depend on when your accident or illness occurs (UCCs are open seven days a week but not 24 hours/around the clock like ERs) and the type and severity of your condition.
+Below is a quick guide on when to use an ER vs UCC vs. telemedicine:

 Finding a UCC Near You

-There is a quick and easy way to find a Horizon UCC in your neighborhood.
-Today, Horizon’s UCC network includes more than 153 urgent care centers across the state; a complete list can be found on Horizon Doctor & Hospital Finder.
+There is a quick and easy way to find a Horizon BCBSNJ UCC in your neighborhood.
+Today, Horizon BCBSNJ’s UCC network includes more than 153 urgent care centers across the state; a complete list can be found on Horizon Doctor & Hospital Finder.

 Remember Your Primary Care Physician

-The convenience of UCCs is helpful for busy members, but they should not replace a primary care physician or specialist, who offer continuity of care and a holistic look at your health.
-According to Dr. Steven Peskin, Horizon’s Executive Medical Director for Population Health, “Many primary care doctor’s offices now offer same-day appointments, and evening and weekend hours.
+The convenience of UCCs and telemedicine is helpful for busy members, but they should not replace a primary care physician or specialist, who offer continuity of care and a holistic look at your health.
+According to Dr. Steven Peskin, Horizon BCBSNJ’s Executive Medical Director for Population Health, “Many primary care doctor’s offices now offer same-day appointments, and evening and weekend hours.
 So instead of rushing to the ER or urgent care center, a call to your regular doctor may be the best first option.”

 There’s nothing pleasant about suffering a broken bone.
 But, paying less out-of-pocket, while waiting less time to get treated, can take a lot of the sting out of your health care experience.